 CALCIUM CONTENT – 1 tablespoon 140MG 14% of your daily intake.

-Sesame seeds hold the highest calcium content of all the seeds ( but the others are also good) and1 tablespoon contains the same amount of calcium as half a cup of milk.
-You can easily eat these seeds in the form of tahini, which you can then add to meals, or use as a topping sprinkle for cereal.
+Sesame seeds hold the highest calcium content of all the seeds (but the others are also pretty good), and 1 tablespoon contains the same amount of calcium as half a cup of milk.
+You can easily eat these nutritious little seeds in the form of tahini which can be added to most meals; or use the seeds as a topping sprinkle for cereal.